kracr/ODPReco/README.md

 # FUTURE WORK

 ODPReco tool can be made as a plug-in in protégé so that the user can get the recommendations on the protégé platform only.
-Also, for recommendation, other software pattern approaches can be followed so that the efficiency of ODPReco increases.
+Also, for recommendation, other software pattern approaches can be used so that the efficiency of ODPReco increases.